Maetzi87/mushroomic-icons/README.md

 A standalone SVG icon set for Home Assistant, providing a clean and lightweight custom icon namespace `mushic:`.

-The icons are especially designed to be used with [**Mushroomic Cards**](https://github.com/Maetzi87/lovelace-mushroomic-cards), but work anywhere in Homeassistant.
+The icons are especially designed to be used with [**Mushroomic Cards**](https://github.com/Maetzi87/lovelace-mushroomic-cards), but work anywhere in Home Assistant.

 Mushroomic Icons mimic the style of the preinstalled Material Design Icons, adding Icons I personally missed.
 Some of the Icons are identical with mdi icons, but provide **auto-animation** in Mushroomic Cards.